New York Job Adventures

 Adventure Village Counselors oversee camper day-to-day needs and provide safe, fun entertainment and wholesome activities.
 Counselors run programming specifically for kids interested in adventure activities at camp and lead 3-5 day hiking, climbing, and canoeing trips closer to camp.

-Summer camp runs from mid-June to mid-August.
-Compensation ranges from $475-$650/week plus room, board, and the opportunity to explore the Northeast.
+2026 summer camp runs from mid-June to mid-August.
+Compensation ranges from $475-$720/week plus room, board, and the opportunity to explore the Northeast.
 Adventure applicants must be at least 21 years of age, have a clean driving record, minimum WFR certification, and experience working with kids ages 10-17 in an outdoor setting, or a strong desire to gain experience in such an environment.
 View all current summer job openings and apply online.

 Whether on an adventure trip to beautiful and awe-inspiring places in New York or on a service learning trip, Frost Valley YMCA's adventure programs are all about character building, challenging yourself, making lasting friendships, and experiencing first hand the difference you can make.
 View the Frost Valley Y adventure camp experience »